ArveLarve/ESPBase/README.md

 # ESPBase
 ---

+A minimalistic Arduino project with WifiManager, OTA and a web server for ESP8266 and ESP32.
+A nice starting point for any new ESP projects.

 ## Dependencies
 - [ESP8266 Core for Android](https://github.com/esp8266/Arduino) (Arduino core for ESP8266 WiFi chip)
 - [WifiManager](https://github.com/tzapu/WiFiManager) (ESP8266 WiFi Connection manager with fallback web configuration portal)